Walter Kingsmill: Early life

 Kingsmill was born on 10 April 1864 in Glenelg, South Australia.
 He was the son of Jane Elizabeth (née Haslam) and Walter Kingsmill; his father was a pastoralist.

 Kingsmill attended St Peter's College, Adelaide.
 He graduated Bachelor of Arts from the University of Adelaide in 1883 and subsequently joined the Geological Department of South Australia.
 In 1886 he left the public service to work as a prospector, spending time on the Teetulpa and Mannahill goldfields and in the Barrier Ranges of New South Wales.

 In 1888, Kingsmill moved to Western Australia, initially settling in Perth where he represented the Victorians Football Club in two matches in the West Australian Football League during the 1888 season.
 He soon moved to the north-west to participate in the Pilbara goldrush, remaining in the district for eight years where he managed the Stray Shot, Excelsior, Augusta, and Talga-Talga mines.
 He served as mining registrar at Marble Bar from November 1894 to October 1895 and was also a member of the Pilbara Road Board.

 Western Australian politics

-In 1897, he was elected to the Western Australian Legislative Assembly as the member for Pilbara.
-He moved to the Legislative Council in 1903.
+Kingsmill was elected to the Western Australian Legislative Assembly at the 1897 general election, representing the seat of Pilbara.
+He was initially a supporter of John Forrest's government, but by 1899 was whip for the opposition.

+Kingsmill moved to the Legislative Council in 1903.
 He served as Minister for Public Works in 1901, Commissioner for Railways 1901–1902, Colonial Secretary 1902–1904 and 1905–1906, and Minister for Education 1902–1904 and 1905–1906.
 He was President of the Legislative Council 1919–1922.